xai-foundation/sentry/apps/sentry-client-desktop/README.md

 ### MacOS

 Signing the mac build can be done by the `electron-builder`.
-Currently the configuration is setup to sign the app and the .dmg bundle.
+Currently the configuration is setup to sign and notarize the app.
 For signing a macOS release a Apple Developer Application ID Certificate is required, detailed steps in the section below.

 For integrating the electron-builder signing the certificate has to be added to the mac key-chain, for this specific environment variables need to be set during the release build process: